 Discuss the risks and benefits of the planned procedure with the patient.
-Elements of the discussion include the following:
+[A:III] Elements of the discussion include the following:

-- Range of expected refractive outcomes - · Residual refractive error - Reading and/or distance correction postoperatively - Loss of or change to uncorrected habitual near visual function - Monovision advantages and disadvantages (for patients of presbyopic age) - Loss of best-corrected visual acuity - Side effects and complications (e.g., microbial keratitis, sterile keratitis, keratectasia) - Changes in visual function not necessarily measured by visual acuity testing, including glare and function under low-light conditions - Night vision symptoms (e.g., glare, haloes) developing or worsening; careful consideration should be given to this issue for patients with high degrees of ametropia or for individuals who require a high level of visual function in low-light conditions - Effect on ocular alignment - Development or exacerbation of dry eye symptoms - Recurrent erosion syndrome - Advantages and disadvantages of same-day bilateral keratorefractive surgery versus sequential surgery.
-Because vision might be poor for some time after bilateral same-day photorefractive keratectomy, the patient should be informed that activities such as driving might not be possible for weeks. - Possibility that it may influence predictive accuracy of IOL calculations for subsequent cataract surgery
+- Range of expected refractive outcomes - Residual refractive error - Reading and/or distance correction postoperatively - The limitations of keratorefractive surgery with respect to presbyopia and the potential loss of uncorrected near visual function that accompanies myopia correction - Monovision advantages and disadvantages (for patients of presbyopic age) - Loss of best-corrected visual acuity - Side effects and complications (e.g., microbial keratitis, sterile keratitis, keratectasia) - Changes in visual function not necessarily measured by visual acuity testing, including glare and function under low-light conditions - Night vision symptoms (e.g., glare, haloes) developing or worsening; careful consideration should be given to this issue for patients with high degrees of ametropia or for individuals who require a high level of visual function in low-light conditions - Effect on ocular alignment - Development or exacerbation of dry eye symptoms - Recurrent erosion syndrome - Advantages and disadvantages of same-day bilateral keratorefractive surgery versus sequential surgery.
+Because vision might be poor for some time after bilateral same-day photorefractive keratectomy, the patient should be informed that activities such as driving might not be possible for weeks. - Possibility that it may influence predictive accuracy of IOL calculations for subsequent cataract surgery - Postoperative care plans (setting of care, providers of care) - Loss of uncorrected near vision in myopic presbyopes